yd021976/RhinoPluginRadialMenu/README.md

-Type command "TigrouRadialMenu" to launch the radial menu.
+Launch menu : Type command "TigrouRadialMenu" to launch the radial menu.

 1) How to add icons
   a - Enter edit mode